 - Valuation – You should always aim to invest in Undervalued Stocks.
 Basically, you want to pay less than what each share is worth.

 You can use the Discounted Cashflow Method to figure out the Intrinsic Value of a stock.
 And invest when the Current Price of the Share is lower than the Intrinsic Value of the Share.

 DCF or Discounted Cashflow is a valuation method used in figuring out the Intrinsic Value of a Share.

 - PEG Ratio – We all have heard about P/E Ratio and what it does.
-But here we going to use an advance version of the P/E Ratio, known as the PEG Ratio.
+But here, we going to use an advanced version of the P/E Ratio, known as the PEG Ratio.

 While P/E Ratio tells us how undervalued or overvalued a certain stock is, PEG Ratio tells us whether the valuation is justified, compared to the growth of the company.